jorik041/Emerald-AI-wiki/Creating-a-Shooter-AI.md

 ![](https://i.imgur.com/zOrY27N.gif)

 ## Step 1
 After you have ensured your AI is using the Humanoid Animation Type, go to your AI's Emerald AI editor and go to the Detection & Tags>Head Look Options tab.
 Here you will need to set Use Head Look to Yes in order to have the feature enabled.

-![](https://i.imgur.com/WV7gL59.png)

-## Step 2
 Adjust these settings as desired.
 They are largely dependent on personal preference.
 Each setting has a brief explanation of what it does.

+![](https://i.imgur.com/WV7gL59.png)

+## Step 2
 If you notice your AI's aim is off (when looking at a target), you can adjust the Y Axis Offset setting.
+This provides a height offset if the aim happens to be too high or too low.

-Aim Incorrect
+Aim Incorrect (Aiming too high over the target's head)
 ![](https://i.imgur.com/mL66Biw.png)

-Aim Corrected by setting the Y Axis Offset to -10.
+Aim corrected by setting the Y Axis Offset to -10.
 ![](https://i.imgur.com/3Kj77t4.png)